Animation vs Live Action [Pros, Cons, Use Cases & Tools]

 Animation vs Live Action - Pros & Cons

-Animation pros and cons
+Animation Pros and Cons

 Animation Pros

-1. Creative freedom - Animation isn’t bound by physics or logic.
+Animation isn’t bound by physics or logic.
 This means you can turn everything in your script a reality, no matter how imaginative it gets.
+You can even create entirely new worlds with animation.

-2. Easier to revise - No need for reshoots or calling the crew back.
+With Animation, there is no need for reshoots or calling the crew back.
 You can simply swap scenes, adjust visuals, or rework voiceovers right in your editor.
+This is super handy if you’re working on a tight schedule.

-3. Custom Characters - Animated characters can become the face of your brand - memorable, relatable, and always on-message.
-[Think of Duolingo’s iconic green owl]
+Animated characters can become the face of your brand - memorable, relatable, and always on-message.

-5. Budget-friendly (for certain use cases) - You don’t need sets, actors, or cameras.
+Animation can be budget-friendly since you don’t need sets, actors, or cameras.
 All you need is a good script and a powerful tool.

-Many tools now let you switch text, swap voiceovers, and auto-sync lip movements with no need for manual editing.
+It is easier to localize animation for global audiences.
+Many tools now let you switch text, swap with AI voice overs, and auto-sync lip movements without manual editing.

 Animation Cons